-Hi guys!
-This past week, on Tuesday and Wednesday, WriteOnCon 2014 took place and as always, it was awesome!
-So today I'm sharing my notes on what I learned and experienced during this free online kid lit conference.
+This past week, on Tuesday and Wednesday, WriteOnCon 2014 took place.
+As always, it was awesome!
+So today, I'm sharing my notes on my experience with this free online kid lit conference.
 If you couldn't attend this year, I super recommend it for next year!

 From the Forums

-A while back, I did a post in which I showed you all my ModCloth wishlist, the ModCloth clothes that I really like and will never have, because of the moneys.
-But another thing my writing friends and I like to do is find the absolute worst clothes on ModCloth and laugh about them--there's plenty of material for it.
+A while back, I showed you all my ModCloth wishlist.
+But a game my writing friends and I like to play is the Ugly ModCloth Game, where we find the absolute worst clothes on ModCloth and laugh about them.
+There's plenty of material for it.
 (Haha, clothing pun.)
-So today, I thought I'd give you a fun sample of exactly how bad ModCloth can get.
+So today, I thought I'd give you a fun sample.
 Ready?
 Set?
 Go!

-Today I thought I'd give some recommendations for some books that I really really love that I feel could use a bit more attention.
-Some of these I've recommended before but wanted to emphasize; others I haven't recommended and am happy to finally recommend now!
-Hope you enjoy.
+Today, I thought I'd give you all some recommendations of books that I really love and that I feel could use a bit more attention.
+Some of these I've mentioned before, but wanted to emphasize; others I haven't recommended and am happy to finally share now!
+Enjoy.

 Neal Shusterman's Unwind Dystology

-This four-book series (the fourth book still on its way) takes place in a dystopian future where, after a big war over abortion, a compromise decreed that teens could be sent to be "unwound", or taken apart as organ donors, if they didn't prove useful enough in society.
-This is only one piece of the incredible political and social commentary of this series, which I find brilliant, relevant, and engaging.
-This one really makes you think, and it's full of action too!
-Multiple points of view, which I hope doesn't throw you off, because seriously, it's so good!
-You can learn so much from this series.
+This four-book YA sci-fi series takes place in a dystopian future where, after a big war over abortion, a compromise is made where abortion is illegal, but teens can be sent to be "unwound", or taken apart as organ donors, if they're unwanted.
+The series is full of incredibly political and social commentary, and I find it brilliant, relevant, and engaging.
+It really makes you think, and it's full of action too!
+Seriously, it's so good!
+(5-star average)

 I Hunt Killers by Barry Lyga

-This book, about the son of a notorious serial killer fighting to stop a new serial killer in his town, is one of the most brilliant and effective psychological thrillers I have ever read.
-It's incredible to see Jazz utilize the horrible things his dad taught him for good, and also just to watch him navigate human life and relationships while dealing with all the stuff that's in his head.
+In this YA thriller, Jazz Dent, the son of a notorious serial killer, tries to stop a new serial killer in his hometown.
+It's one of the most brilliant and effective psychological thrillers I have ever read.
+Seeing Jazz utilize the horrible things his dad taught him for good and watching him navigate human relationships while dealing with all the stuff that's in his head is incredible.
 This book says a lot about how our parents shape us, but also about making our own choices.
-Also, serial killers.
-If you can handle some disturbing stuff and enjoy psychology and/or thrillers, absolutely read this one. *Graphic content warning*
+If you can handle some disturbing content, absolutely read it.
+(5 stars, later downgraded to 4.5 stars)

-Today is another video post, in which I give you a better look into the life of my new emotional support kitten, Spartacus (as mentioned in this post)!
+Today, I give you a look into the life of my new emotional support kitten, Spartacus!
 Because cat videos are cool, yo.
 I've definitely done better on this video than the last two!
-Also, as you can see, I recently revamped the design for this website!
+Also, as you can see, I recently revamped the design for this website.
 I'd love to hear your thoughts about it in the comments!

 Hey all, and welcome to both August and our humor post!
-For those of you wondering, I did win Camp NaNo, the closest win I've ever had, and accomplished my editing/writing goal plus an additional 5000 words that I'd added to the goal halfway through.
-I haven't finished SORROWFUL yet, but I'm sure I'll get back to it soon!
+For those of you wondering, I did manage to win Camp NaNo.
+I accomplished my editing/writing goal plus an additional 5000 words that I added to the goal halfway through.
+I haven't finished #AfterworldStory3 yet, but I'm sure I'll get back to it soon!